PankhudiB/elastic-search-playground/3-es-stemming-and-stop-words.md

 ### ES Stemming & Stop words

-Doc might have text like : "Patrick loved bagels"
+Doc might have text like : "the Patrick loved bagels"

-But user might search "loves" -> even thought its different tense. the doc should show up for the search
+But user might search "loves" -> even though its different tense. the doc should show up for the search

 1. `Stemming` reduces word to their root form ->
    1. loved -> love